 - Yellowfin Tuna

-The get a better understanding of each of these in these gulf stream waters, here are specific details on each:
+The get a better understanding of each of these in the gulf stream South Carolina, here are specific details on common fish in South Carolina:

 Long with verticle blue stripes against a white body.